rosell-dk/acton-library/landing pages/pure-css-solutions/CSS-in-the-editor.md

 The ao-nuc classes protects the editor from your CSS.
 Act on automatically adds `:not(.ao-nuc)` to all CSS rules you write in the editor.
+Act-on also appends `#editor-design ` to all the rules, again to shield the interface

-However, we can out-clever act-on, as it turns out act-on does not add the :not(.ao-nuc) to media queries.
+However, we can out-clever act-on, as it turns out act-on does not protect the interface from css inside media queries.

-So do your hacks inside a media query:
+So do your hacks inside a media query.

 ```css
 @media only screen {

 }
 ```

+- but be careful not to mess the interface up.
+Make sure to protect it, ie by apppending `#editor-design` to your rules

 # Inspecting the elements in the editor